 |Nikon D750||Full Frame||24.2||6016||4016||1080/60p||24.8||14.5||2956||93|

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, and both provide the same movie specifications (1080/60p).

-So what is the bottom line?
+So what conclusions can be drawn?
 Is the Nikon D5300 better than the Nikon D7200 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.